 11.6 Are there any other things some feminists do that harm men?

 The 2007-08 financial crisis was much harder on male-dominated sectors like construction and manufacturing, and 80% of total job losses were men.
 Economist Mark Perry called the recession a “downturn” for women but a “catastrophe” for men.
 Obama’s stimulus plan focused on infrastructure to help the hardest hit sectors, but he was opposed by groups of feminist economists and feminist historians, and established women’s groups, for focusing too much on men.
 He relented and shifted some focus to the female-dominated (but already recession-resistant) fields of health and education in his proposal.
 (Source: “No Country for Burly Men”, archive)

 Some feminists downplay the validity of men’s voices and perspectives compared to women’s.
 One feminist academic says that “women’s embodiment specifically affords them a different, privileged understanding of patriarchal systems”.

 Low standards of evidence for sexual assault hearings (where men are more likely to be accused than women) on campus are widely supported by feminists.

 11.7 Does intersectional feminism address your concerns?

-Intersectionality (a term introduced by Kimberlé Crenshaw in a 1989 paper) moves feminism in the direction of taking into account not just gender but also race, class, sexual orientation, etc. Primarily this means taking into account more “kinds” of women (than just upper-class white women), especially black women and poor women.
+Intersectionality (a term introduced by Kimberlé Crenshaw in a 1989 paper) moves feminism in the direction of taking into account not just gender but also race, class, sexual orientation, etc. Primarily this means means building their theory and activism around a broader range of women (than just upper-class white women), especially black women and poor women.
 According to one article, intersectionality was “meant to help black women understand their experiences in a white supremacist patriarchal culture like the U.S.”.
-And while moving beyond just upper-class white women is a good change for feminism, it doesn’t address my concerns about men and men’s issues.
+While moving beyond just upper-class white women is probably a good change for feminism, it doesn’t address my concerns about men and men’s issues.